mmiddleton/mmiddleton-fish546/Readme.md

 - Investigate which software would be best to use to map my trimmed sequences back to the genome (`BSMaps`?)

 **Week 5:**
-- Provided that Week 4 is successful, map my trimmed sequences back to the genome
+- Download either `BSMap` or `Bismark` to start mapping my sequences
+- Gain a basic understanding of whichever software I choose and run an analysis